– Kawasaki Vaquero 1700 Review –

 I had the opportunity to go on a long ride with this Kawasaki and I really appreciated its flexibility and its geometry which makes it a docile and easy to control motorcycle.

-Note that the motorcycle weighs more than 380kg (840lb), similar to its American counter-parts, which requires a certain amount of respect when handling while stationary and at low speed.
+Note that the motorcycle weighs more than 380kg (840lb), similar to its American counter parts, which requires a certain amount of respect when handling while stationary and at low speed.

 Technology and Features:

 The instrumentation is rather simple and effective.
-Easy to read with controls that are well positioned and natural to operate, which also includes the Cruise control from factory.
+Easy to read with controls that are well positioned and natural to operate, which also includes the Cruise control from the factory.

 Featuring a large analogue-style speedometer, tachometer, fuel gauge, and coolant temperature, and an LCD screen with other info such as remaining fuel range and gear selection, the instrumentation combines various technologies with a classic aesthetic and a beautiful finish.